BRAIN-Lab-AI/UDAN-CLIP/README.md

 **UDAN-CLIP** addresses these challenges through an image-to-image diffusion framework pre-trained on synthetic underwater datasets and enhanced with a customized CLIP-based classifier, a spatial attention module, and a novel CLIP-Diffusion loss.
 The classifier preserves natural in-air priors and semantically guides the diffusion process, while the spatial attention module focuses on correcting localized degradations such as haze and low contrast.

-Here are some example enhancement results produced by UDAN-CLIP:
+Here is a pipeline diagram of UDAN-CLIP:
 ![Teaser](static/images/intro_fig.png)

 ## Overview of UDAN-CLIP